ironsheep/lovelace-lightning-detector-card/README.md

 [![coffee](https://www.buymeacoffee.com/assets/img/custom_images/black_img.png)](https://www.buymeacoffee.com/ironsheep)

----

--------------------- - - - - - - CAUTION -- CAUTION -- CAUTION

-WHILE THIS CARD IS NOT YET READY FOR USE.
-The following is beginning to appear here as we are building the card for you.

-Please be patient, this marker will be removed when the card is finally ready for use (_after we have a working version for you to use, of course._)

--------------------- - - - - - - CAUTION -- CAUTION -- CAUTION

----

 ## Installation

 Use [HACS](https://github.com/custom-components/hacs) (recommended)
-or download [lightning-detector-card.js](https://github.com/ironsheep/lovelace-lightning-detector-card/raw/master/lightning-detector-card.js) and place it in your www directory.
+or download *lightning-detector-card.js* from our [Latest Release](https://github.com/ironsheep/lovelace-lightning-detector-card/releases/latest) and place it in your www directory.

 In your ui-lovelace.yaml (or resources.yaml, whichever you use for resources) add this: